andrewcbl/SmartMeterWatchdog/README.md

 ![batch_data_processing](images/BatchProcessing.png)

 The energy consumption calculation follows the following equation:

 ![energy_calculation](images/EnergyConsumption.png)

+In the data processing pipeline, Spark first expand the compact JSON into records (~20 meters in one JSON records to ~20 JSON records).
+Then aggregate the records by houseId, meterId and Date.
+For each aggregation, it sorts the timestamp and compute the timestamp difference in adjacent records, them multiply the power reading.
+All the results are summed up to get energy consumption for a single house/meter/date.
+The appliance energy calculation are joined with main energy calculation to generate % for each appliance type.

 The data processing pipeline in real time layer is shown in the following figure:
 ![rt_data_processing](images/RealTimeProcessing.png)